 Large as 250 or more employees.

-More than seven-in-ten (72%) of employers in the application population, and listed as "Training Delivered", were micro or small employers (49 employees or fewer, Figure 4).
+More than seven-in-ten (72%) of employers in the application population, and listed as Training Delivered, were micro or small employers (49 employees or fewer, Figure 4).
 However, although micro-businesses were less likely to apply for a Skills Deal compared to smaller businesses, they were more likely to receive training.
 All sole traders were classed in the micro-category for this exercise.
 Two-thirds of those thought to be sole traders received training which may be the reason why a higher than expected proportion are identified in the micro category in Figure 3.

-Figure 3: The size of all applicant employers and all listed as "Training Delivered"
+Figure 3: The size of all applicant employers and all listed as Training Delivered

 Source: PwC Management Data